GetDutchie/brick/packages/brick_build/README.md

 ### Why are all models hacked into a single file?

-Dart's build discovers one file at a time.
+Dart's build discovers annotations within one file at a time.
 Because Brick makes use of associations, it must be aware of all files, including similarly-annotated models that may not be in the same file.
 Therefore, one build step handles combining all files via a known directory (this is why folder organization is so important) and then combines them into a file.
 By writing that file, another build step listening for the extension kicks off _the next_ build step to interpret each annotation.

 ### Why doesn't this library use [JsonSerializable](https://pub.dartlang.org/packages/json_serializable)?